 For Valérie Lahoud, executive producer at Zoé Productions, the chief challenge facing production houses is the potential demise of advertising agencies.
 If they can’t find a solution to the digital revolution, the knock-on effect will greatly damage those in production.

 “Everyone is asking us how we are going to face the challenge of the digital era,” she says.
-“How are advertising agencies going to evolve and survive, and where can we find a place a serve them?
+“How are advertising agencies going to evolve and survive, and where can we find a place to serve them?
 If they cannot survive, then we will have to change our business.
 Do we work with clients directly and take care of everything, including all creative, and risk upsetting agencies?
 Do we branch out into other forms of content?
 There is a big transition going on now and no one is finding a solution.”

 An industry in flux, however, offers as many opportunities as it does challenges, even if, as Martin says, the production industry in this part of the world needs to be better organised and better resourced.
 To this end, he and others have been working hard on the creation of the UAE Producers Association, whose launch is to be announced in the coming months.